First-grade students perform a musical as part of their study of medieval times.

 First grade is an important year of foundational academic skills and aims to instill empathy, community, and excitement about learning.
 Boys spend nearly half of the school day in literacy and math instruction, and explore science, art, music, and physical education with specialist teachers.
 The classrooms are full of energy and curiosity as boys develop reading skills and strategies, express themselves in writing, delve into math, and immerse themselves in social studies.
 Through the use of Chromebooks, first graders integrate technology daily during literacy study, math, and social studies.

 Mathematics in first grade provides opportunities to be actively engaged while using concrete objects and pictorial/symbolic representations.
 Our teaching model of differentiated instruction supports individualized learning opportunities to meet boys at their level.
-They are encouraged to explore and enrich their skills and understanding of numeration, computation, and estimation, as well as mathematical reasoning and problem-solving while employing a hands-on approach.
+They are encouraged to explore and enrich their skills and understanding of numeration, computation, and estimation, as well as mathematical reasoning and problem-solving while employing a boy-friendly, hands-on approach.

 Boys learn the importance of the scientific attitudes of curiosity, critical thinking, and persistence as necessary traits for scientific investigation.
 They study the following units: Biological, Chemical, Physical, Earth and Space, and Health Sciences.
 Lessons include games, activities, and experiments where boys learn to practice the Scientific Method and hone their scientific attitudes.
 Topics include: